 Yes.
 There are calculator practice tests for math and science.
 You can also practice using the calculators on the Desmos website.
 See Practice tests (formerly test warm-ups) for MAP Growth.

 Can I practice using the calculators?

-The basic calculator can be found on items that are appropriate for calculator use on the MAP Growth 2-5 and 6+ assessments.
+The four function calculator can be found on items that are appropriate for calculator use on the MAP Growth 2-5 and 6+ assessments.
 The scientific calculator can be found on appropriate items on the MAP Growth 6+ assessments and the high school math assessments.
 These are the only test-level restrictions on calculators.
 No MAP Growth K-2 items or tests have a calculator available for use.

 Which tests use which calculators?

 Previously, NWEA had an advanced calculator that included graphing capabilities.
 However, this calculator has been phased out of MAP tests, and there are no current items in any MAP tests that require a graphing calculator.